 "There's always a third way, and it's not a combination of the other two ways.
 It's a different way."Sometimes a hero faces an agonizing decision where the apparent two choices are terrible, such as a Friend or Idol Decision or a Sadistic Choice.
 Typically, the hero chooses the lesser of two evils.
 However, sometimes the hero can respond with, "I don't like those choices, I'm taking a third option!"
 It is usually something completely unorthodox or seemingly suicidal.
 Yet this typically turns out to be the best choice after all, Everybody Lives, and the day is saved completely.
 In general, a Third Option has three basic requirements needed to seem plausible: time, resources, and knowledge.
 A Third Option is useless if you don't have time to implement it, don't have (usable) resources/power, or don't have knowledge of it.
 Depending on how well that rule is followed, the solution will usually either be incredibly awesome or incredibly stupid.
 Deciding which examples are which is an exercise left to the reader, although Foreshadowing possible answers can help win them over.
+In terms of personality, the Third Personality can be coined as the 'Purple Oni', who was traits of both Red Oni and Blue Oni.
+The Purple Oni may not necessarily have all traits of both the Red Oni and the Blue Oni.
+For example, Alice can be the loud, extroverted, and Book Dumb Red Oni to Bob's silent, introverted, and Insufferable Genius Blue Oni.
+They often argue a lot, such as the objective of the mission, political alignments, or just where to go out for dinner in general.
+In order for their relationship to work, they often go to Charles to resolve their problems, who is ambiverted and socially accepted everywhere, and has a degree in engineering from Oxbridge.
 This can be the hidden solution to a Secret Test of Character.
 It's also one way to resolve a Debate and Switch and the only one of Cutting the Knot.
 If done poorly, it may fall victim to the Golden Mean Fallacy.
 Sometimes it's triggered by Heads Tails Edge.
 When the options are different sides in a conflict, taking a third option may lead to becoming Omnicidal Neutral.
 In most Power Trio scenarios, when The Spock advocates one course of action and The McCoy insists upon the other, The Kirk will be particularly fond of using this method as a solution to the problem of the week.
 This is also the best way to deal with a Xanatos Gambit.
 A true Magnificent Bastard will have anticipated that, though.
 Compare Third-Option Adaptation, where an interactive work is adapted to another medium and the producers decide to Take a Third Option in order to avoid endorsing one of the original options over others.
 Compare Loophole Abuse and Steal the Surroundings, which can be used to utilize this trope.

 — David Carradine